doneholmes/nuget-package-scanner/README.md

 1. Follow the prompt(s)
 1. Import the exported .csv into google sheets (or another spreadsheet app)

-## Basic Application Flow

-1. Search the specified Github org for all Nuget server configurations (*nuget.config*) to detect and additional Nuget Server sources.(Nuget.org will be included by default)
-1. Search the specified Github org for all .Net Core and .Net Framework project configurations that contain refrences to Nuget package dependencies.
-1. Cycle through each Nuget Package discovered
-    1. Cycle through each Nuget Server (preferring nuget.org) to find where the package lives
-    1. Use the appropriate Nuget Server to fetch registration information for the package
-1. Generate and save CSV

 ## Data Fetched and Caculated in the CSV

 - Github